 If you earn a score of 4 on either of the English AP exams you will earn three credits for ENGL 001.
 If you earn a score of 5 on either of the English AP exams you will earn six credits for ENGL 001 and 002*.

-If you earn a score of 32-33 on the ACT Optional Writing Test, you will receive three credits for ENGL 001.
-If you earn a score of 34 or higher on the ACT Optional Writing Test you will receive six credits for ENGL 001 and 002.
+If you earn a score of 6 on the Optional SAT Essay Exam (all of the three parts), you will earn three credits for ENGL 001.
+If you earn a score of 7 or higher on the Optional SAT Essay Exam (all of the three parts), you will earn six credits for ENGL 001 and 002*.

-If you earn a score of 700-749 on the SAT test in Writing, you will receive three credits for ENGL 001.
-If you earn a score of 750 or higher on the SAT test in Writing, you will receive six credits for ENGL 001 and 002.
+If you earn a score of 32-34 on the ACT English Test, you will earn three credits for ENGL 001.
+If you earn a score of 35-36 on the ACT English Test you will earn six credits for ENGL 001 and 002*.

-If you earn a score of 730-769 on the SAT Evidence Based Reading and Writing test you will receive three credits for ENGL 001.
-If you earn a score of 770 or higher on the SAT Evidence Based Reading and Writing test you will receive six credits for ENGL 001 and 002.
+If you earn a score of 10 on the ACT Optional Writing Test, you will earn three credits for ENGL 001.
+If you earn a score of 11-12 on the ACT Optional Writing Test you will earn six credits for ENGL 001 and 002*.

 Mathematics Advanced Placement, ACT, & SAT Policy

-Advanced placement credit in mathematics is usually awarded for either MATH 012 (Basic Statistics), MATH 021 (Calculus 1), MATH 021 and 022 (Calculus I and II), MATH 051 (Survey of Calculus I), or MATH 051 and MATH 052 (Survey of Calculus I and II), as appropriate depending on the exam and the score.
+Advanced placement credit in mathematics is usually awarded for either MATH 012 (Basic Statistics), MATH 021 (Calculus 1), MATH 021 and 022 (Calculus I and II).
 Such advanced placement satisfies the mathematics distribution requirement.
-Please review the Mathematics Course page for all information related to non-Calculus math course placement.
-Below you will find Calculus course credit policy:
+Please review the Mathematics Course page for more information on Math courses at Lehigh.
+Below you will find Statistics and Calculus course credit policy:

-A score of 4 or 5 in the AB advanced placement exam may =
+A score of 4 or 5 on the AP Statistics exam may =

-A score of 4 or 5 on the BC advanced placement exam may =
+A score of 4 or 5 on the AP Calculus BC exam may =

 Registration for Calculus courses is based on three criteria: previous calculus exposure in high school, AP/SAT/ACT score, and intended major.
 Please review the stated criteria for each calculus course in order to make your calculus selection by perusing the chart provided at the top of this page or on the Calculus Placement page.